 You can still enjoy Coquitlam parks and trails while physically distancing safely, and there’s lots you can do in your own backyard too!
 Here you’ll find tips and guides, gardening, backyard ideas and more.

 Common Name: Ornamental Onion

-What’s blooming in your winter garden?
+What’s blooming in your spring garden?
 Let us know by tagging #CoquitlamSPIRIT on social media.

 Common Name: Bigleaf Maple

 The largest maple in Canada, the Bigleaf Maple can reach heights over 35 meters and can live over 150 years in age.
 The leaves have five lobes, turning golden yellow in the fall and the branches are often draped with mosses, ferns and lichens.

 Join the Coquitlam Parks team and learn about the marvelous machines that help the City keep our public outdoor green spaces healthy and groomed.
 In this series we feature:

 Stay tuned for more marvelous machines coming soon!